A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 \begin{cor} Let $X_1,X_2,\ldots,X_d$ be pairwise disjoint sets of clones in a positroid $M$ for which, in some positroid order for $M$, some $x\in X_1$ and $y\in X_2$ are cyclically consecutive.
 Then there is a positroid order for $M$ in which each $X_i$, for $i\in[d]$, is a cyclic interval, as is $X_1\cup X_2$.
 In particular, there is a positroid order for $M$ in which each clonal class is a cyclic interval. \end{cor}

-\begin{proof} Assume that the following order, $\leq$, on $E(M)$, written as a list from the minimum to the maximum element, is a positroid order for $M$: where all $t_i$, $s_i$ are in $\mathbb{N}$, each $x_i^j$ is in $X_1$, and each $a_i^j$ is in $E(M)-X_1$.
+\begin{proof} Assume that the following linear order, $\leq$, on $E(M)$, written as a list from the minimum to the maximum element, is a positroid order for $M$: where all $t_i$, $s_i$ are in $\mathbb{N}$, each $x_i^j$ is in $X_1$, and each $a_i^j$ is in $E(M)-X_1$.
 Also, we can take the elements $x$ and $y$ in the hypothesis to be $x=x_1^1$ and $y=a_{s_k}^k$.
 (By using a cyclic shift and the order dual as needed, any other pair of cyclically consecutive elements $x\in X_1$ and $y\in X_2$ can be brought into the analogous position.)
-If $k=1$, then $X_1$ is a cyclic interval, so assume that $k>1$.
-Consider the order $\leq_1$ that, written as a list, is given by so $\leq$ and $\leq_1$ induce the same linear orders on $X_1$ and on $E(M)-X_1$; also, $X_1$ is an ideal of $\leq_1$.
-We first show that $\leq_1$ is a positroid order for $M$.
+Consider the linear order $\leq_1$ that, written as a list, is given by so $\leq$ and $\leq_1$ induce the same linear orders on $X_1$ and on $E(M)-X_1$; also, $X_1$ is an ideal of $\leq_1$.
+If $k=1$, then $\leq_1$ is the positroid order $\leq$ for $M$.
+We next show that $\leq_1$ is a positroid order for $M$ even if $k>1$.